 Consider lunch.
 Calculate stock trades.
 Cogitate the deeper meanings of life.

-So you have to be intentional.
+Of course, you have to be intentional.
 Pause your thoughts.
 Bridle your brain.
 Focus, grasshopper.
 Or you’ll wander away from active listening to mind meandering along various thought trails of inattentiveness.

-When actively listening, make eye contact with the other person.
+So when actively listening, make eye contact with the other person.
 Lean in.
 Perhaps even jot notes on a pad of paper.
 You’ll hear, understand and comprehend more effectively.

 When listening to someone share a problem, a first inclination is to solve the problem.
 Provide wise counsel and guidance.
 Even when the other person may only want to be heard and feel empathetic understanding.

-It’s an immediate, active listening disconnect.
+But it’s an immediate, active listening disconnect.
 You wanting to solve.
 Them wanting to be heard.
 The conversation is unsatisfying for both of you.

-Avoid this by asking clarifying questions and summarizing what the other person says.
+Therefore, avoid this by asking clarifying questions and summarizing what the other person says.
 This lets them talk through the problem.
 See it from different angles.
 Maybe even consider a different perspective.

 And it keeps you on track.
 To say, “Yes, I am actively listening and understanding you.”

-Keep in mind that people may struggle to articulate their thoughts.
+But keep in mind that people may struggle to articulate their thoughts.
 Especially in the midst of emotional drama.
 They may use words that don’t accurately describe what they really mean.
 Or different from how you define them.

-When you summarize what they just said in your own words and they agree with you, it improves the level of mutual understanding.
+Also, when you summarize what they just said in your own words and they agree with you, it improves the level of mutual understanding.

 We all want to feel understood and like others share our pain.
 That’s what active listening communicates to another person.